The Longest Way Home logo

 There are several ways to do this trip.
 I will stick with the main route focusing on Nepal to Tibet as it's often times the one that causes the most confusion.

-Nepal to Tibet is a slightly different story:
+Nepal to Tibet Overland:

 What do you really need to travel into Tibet? (officially)